 About the CWC

-The Counseling and Wellness Center is part of the Division of Student Affairs and works closely with the other departments (e.g., Career Resource Center, The Center for Inclusion and Multicultural Engagement, Dean of Students Office, Housing, J. Wayne Reitz Student Union, Gatorwell, and Recreational Sports).
+The Counseling and Wellness Center is part of the Division of Student Life and works closely with the other areas (e.g., Career Connections Center, The Center for Inclusion and Multicultural Engagement, Disability Resource Center, Dean of Students Office, Housing, J. Wayne Reitz Student Union, Gatorwell, and Recreational Sports).

-The CWC is staffed by 53 clinicians, 11 support staff, 2 IT staff, 5 doctoral psychology interns, 2-3 doctoral counselor education interns, along with approximately 15 doctoral practicum, advanced practicum students, and Master’s Specialist Interns.
-In addition, we share our facility and work closely with a psychiatry department staff of 6 psychiatrists, 3 psychiatric nurse practitioners, and 1 psychiatric nurse.
-The center provides services to UF students, while also providing consultation services to faculty and staff administration and parents.
-The center provides individual, couples, and group counseling, outreach programs and workshops, consultation services, and teaching to the UF community.
-Many senior staff at the Center are affiliate faculty members in the APA-accredited doctoral program in Counseling Psychology and/or Council for Accreditation of Counseling and Related Educational Programs (CACREP) accredited Counselor Education program.
-As such, they teach courses, sit on doctoral committees, and occasionally do research.
+The CWC is staffed by 56 clinicians, 15 support staff, 4 Postdoctoral Fellows, 5 doctoral psychology interns, 2-3 doctoral counselor education interns, along with approximately 10-15 doctoral practicum students, advanced practicum and master’s students.
+In addition, we work closely with Student Health Care Center psychiatry department staff of 7 psychiatrists, 3 psychiatric nurse practitioners, and 2 case managers.
+Many clinicians at the CWC are affiliate faculty members in the American Psychological Association (APA)-accredited doctoral program in Counseling Psychology and/or Council for Accreditation of Counseling and Related Educational Programs (CACREP) accredited Counselor Education program.
+As such, they teach courses, serve on doctoral committees, and occasionally conduct research.

 Counseling and Wellness Center clinicians are actively involved in numerous local, state, and national professional organizations, including the American Psychological Association (APA), American College Personnel Association (ACPA), American Counseling Association (ACA), American Association of Marriage and Family Therapists (AAMFT), International Accreditation of Counseling Services (IACS), Association of Counseling Center Training Agencies (ACCTA), Southeastern Psychological Association (SEPA), Florida Psychological Association (FPA), Association of University and College Counseling Center Directors (AUCCCD), American Group Psychotherapy Association (AGPA), Association of Psychology and Internship Centers (APPIC).